Select Window Systems Logo Link

 A reputable installer will ensure, and most likely guarantee, a perfect fit for your new doors without any rattles, draughts or security issues.

-To do the job yourself, you will need to measure the height, width and depth of the door opening while taking special note of the direction of the door swing.
+To do the job yourself, you will need to measure the height, width, and depth of the door opening, taking special note of the direction of the door swing.

 Measure the door width

 Start by measuring the width of the inside of the door frame from one door jamb to the other.
-To ensure a good door fit, take measurements at the top of the door opening, the middle and the bottom and note down the widest measurement in millimetres.
+To ensure a good door fit, take measurements at the top, middle, and bottom of the door opening, and note down the widest measurement in millimetres.

 Keep the measure taut to ensure it is in a straight line perpendicular to the door jambs.
-If the original door fits nicely inside the frame, you can use this to make your measurements, but using the door frame will always be more accurate.
+If the original door fits nicely inside the frame, you can use this as a guide to make your measurements; however, using the door frame will always be more accurate.

 Measure the door height